-At the end of the project examination phase, BIE Member States will vote for the host country of Expo 2025 in a secret ballot at the BIE General Assembly due to be held in November 2018.
+At the end of the project examination phase, BIE Member States will vote for the host country of Expo 2025 in a secret ballot at the 164th General Assembly of the BIE due to be held in November 2018.

 The selection criteria are based on the feasibility and the viability of the Expo project as determined by the Enquiry Mission, as well as the appeal of the proposed Expo theme and whether it allows for the participation of each country in the Expo.
 Member States also take into consideration their bilateral relations with the candidate countries when considering their vote.